Meeds-io/whitepaper/en/3-meeds.md

-# 3. The MEED token – the currency of the WoM
+# 3. The Meeds Token

 The MEED token (pronounced "Meeds") is the currency that powers the WoM.
 It has various utilities :